Transurethral Resection of Bladder

 Preparing for the procedure

 Tell your healthcare provider about all medicines you take.
-This includes herbs and other supplements.
-It also includes any blood thinners, such as warfarin, clopidogrel, or daily aspirin.
-You may need to stop taking some or all of them before surgery.
-Your healthcare provider may tell you to stop aspirin several days before the procedure.
+This includes any over-the-counter medicines, herbs, vitamins, and other supplements.
+Be sure to include any blood thinners, such as warfarin, clopidogrel, or daily aspirin.
+You may need to stop taking some or all of your medicines before surgery.

 Your healthcare providers may tell you not to eat or drink during the hours before your procedure.
 (If you have been instructed to take medicines, take them with a small sip of water.)